JoshuaKGoldberg/intern-assassins/README.md

 node src\main
 ```

-The command `mongod` should is required in that format for tests.
+The command `mongod` is required in that format for tests.
 * On Windows, add the path to `mongod.exe` to your PATH.
 For example, `C:\Program Files\MongoDB\Server\3.2\bin`.

 Settings for the server are read from `assassins.json` at startup.